ironbar/arc25/docs/modeling/Iteration_33_rl_barc.md

 I'm already using `beta=0.01, repetition_penalty=1.02, and max_grad_norm=0.1`, but I'm going to make those constraints harder.
 Also I'm going to double the number of generations from 16 to 32.

+RL is showing signs of improvements.
+The improvements are modest but noticeable.
+The problem is that training for longer will likely make the improvements bigger, but I don't have a robust training configuration yet.
+And the challenge ending is approaching.

 ## Conclusion

 ## Next steps